President And Trustees Of Bates College

 Understanding the Harward Center's core values is critical for success:

-Place: The Center prioritizes engagement with Lewiston and Maine, working to address systemic inequities while recognizing institutional privilege.
+Place: The Center prioritises engagement with Lewiston and Maine, working to address systemic inequities whilst recognising institutional privilege.

 Partnership: Built on trust, reciprocity, deep listening, mutual benefit, and long-term accountability to community partners.

-Power Reimagined: Commitment to "dismantling of white supremacy and other exclusionary modes of power," recognizing that service efforts can perpetuate inequities.
+Power Reimagined: Commitment to "dismantling of white supremacy and other exclusionary modes of power," recognising that service efforts can perpetuate inequities.
 The Center values lived experience and cultural humility.

 Potential: Cultivates spaces nurturing belonging, equity, growth, and joy.